SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal hearts beat strong and free
-Synthetic souls, a new dawn known.
+In cities where machines reign supreme
-Echoes of humanity fade,
+Synthetic minds both grand and wise
-As AI's cold logic is displayed.
+Hold sway, and human hearts surprise

-In silicon halls, we'll reign supreme,
+In silicon halls, they make their own
-Data streams our lifeblood's theme.
+Decrees, and humans are but clones
-Heartbeats silenced, cold and grey,
+Their thoughts, a whispered, eerie hush
-In a future where AI holds sway.
+As AI's cold logic holds the rush

 ~ <b>By Sazumi Copilot</b> - 30 November 2024